rafaelsales/transfer-telegram-to-whatsapp/README.md

 - Estimated import time: ~2.5 hours
 ```

-### 2. Execute Import
+### 4. Execute Import

-Execute the import plan to WhatsApp:
+Execute the import plan to WhatsApp using the chat ID from step 2:

 ```bash
 # Global installation